 See Extension and Appeals of “Satisfactory Progress” Infractions for complete information about the probation-termination-appeal process.

-Failure to meet the usual examination and grade requirements entitles departments/programs to place the graduate student on probation for a duration of time.
-Probation must last a minimum of 30 days.
-Any graduate student who is deemed to be making insufficient academic progress or whose work is not of adequate quality as determined by the department/program may be dismissed.
-The faculty advisor or academic program chair must inform the Graduate School as soon as the student is notified and the probationary period begins.
-Probation and dismissal may occur at any time during a student’s work toward a graduate degree.
+After a probationary period has expired and/or upon failure to meet examination and grade requirements, any graduate student who is deemed to be making insufficient academic progress or whose work is not of adequate quality as determined by the department/program may be dismissed.
+Dismissal may occur at any time during a student’s work toward a graduate degree.

 Students have the right to appeal dismissal from their degree programs.
 As long as a student is in an appeal process, the student should maintain enrollment and continue working on degree program requirements.
 A student’s first appeal of dismissal must be made to the department/program.
 If the student does not appeal, the Graduate School will send the student an official notice of dismissal from the program.